magnetotellurics/ModEM/README.md

 Some of research tasks in this area are:

 1. Develop interchangeable parameterizations and regularization strategies
-2. Investigate the interaction between nonlinear conjugate algorithm and when used with tikhonov like regularization functionals
+2. Investigate the interaction between nonlinear conjugate algorithms and tikhonov like regularization functionals
 3. Investigate additional regularization terms for electromagnetic inversion considering anisotropy
 4. Investigate incorporation of seismic data as a priori constraints